exakat/exakat/docs/Rules.rst

 ###########

-The following classes used to have a very specific behavior during instantiation : they were able to return NULL on new.
+Until PHP 7.0, some classes instantiation could yield null, instead of throwing an exception.

-After issuing a 'new' with those classes, it was important to check if the returned object were null (sic) or not.
+After issuing a 'new' with those classes, it was important to check if the returned object were null or not.
 No exception were thrown.

 .. code-block:: php